gagar-in/redfish-bmc-lld/README.md

-## Redfish monitoring framewrk for MegaRAC SP-X and Phoenix ServerBMC™
+## Redfish monitoring framewrk for MegaRAC SP-X and Phoenix ServerBMC
 The package contains few scripts capable for low-level discovery of the major system parameters and adding neccessary items and graphs into Zabbix.
-At the moment it can handle the following Redfish schema sections: **Processors, Memory, Sensors, Temperatures, Fans, Power**
+At the moment it can handle the following Redfish schema sections: **Processors, Memory, Storage, Sensors, Temperatures, Fans, Power**

 Built on Ruby and bash.
 The template is proved to work with Zabbix 5.x.x